risk-first/website/docs/estimating/Risk-First-Analysis.md

 By fixing the rendering bug, we are trying to deal the problem that the software _demos badly_ and the resulting risk that the potential customers don't trust the quality of our product.
 Risk-First diagrams show chronology from left-to-right.
 That is, on the left of the action is the world as it is now, whereas on the right is the world as it will be _after_ taking some action.
 To show that our action will eliminate some existing risk, we can strike it out by drawing a line through it.

-So, this diagram encapsulates the reason why we might fix the rendering bug:  it's about addressing potential [Trust Risk](/tags/Trust-And-Belief-Risk) in our product.
+So, this diagram encapsulates the reason why we might fix the rendering bug:  it's about addressing potential [Reputational Risk](/tags/Reputational-Risk) in our product.

 ## Question 2: What Do We Gain?